Red Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Angels and Boston Red Sox will meet on Friday at Fenway Park, at 7:10 PM ET, with Mike Trout and Alex Verdugo among those expected to step up at the plate.
+The Los Angeles Angels and Boston Red Sox will play on Saturday at Fenway Park, at 4:10 PM ET, with Hunter Renfroe and Alex Verdugo among those expected to step up at the plate.

-The Red Sox are listed as -105 moneyline underdogs in this matchup with the favored Angels (-115).
-The over/under is 9 runs for the matchup.
+Bookmakers list the Angels as -115 moneyline favorites, while giving the underdog Red Sox -105 moneyline odds.
+The total is 9.5 runs for the contest.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.